ryankemper/writings/The_Case_For_Ending_Lockdown.md

 ## Section 5: The Road to Hell is Paved With Good Intentions: Censorship and Superstition
 * Unconstitutional and arguably unethical lockdown policies
-* Censorship of information that "contradicts" WHO (see Dr Erickson and Dr Masihi's message, which while containing statistical errors / imprecise language, (a) reflected their genuine beliefs, and (b) their overall conclusions and concepts espoused were absolutely correct IMO)
+* Censorship of information that "contradicts" WHO (see Dr Erickson and Dr Masihi's message, which while containing statistical errors / imprecise language, (a) reflected their genuine beliefs, and (b) their overall conclusions and concepts espoused were entirely valid)
+* Lies by omission: WHO claimed that "There is no evidence of long-term immunity to COVID-19" at a point where mounting evidence clearly indicates to the contrary.

 * Widespread superstition
     "Stay inside" (as opposed to "avoid activities that carry high risk of exposure to infected respiratory droplets")